qbap/a7-ios7-downgrader/README.md

-hi fellow haters

-im wilma!! yeahyeah, f you too!

 # a7-ios7-downgrader

 i made this little script that lets you downgrade a7 devices to older ios

 as of the time of this writing this script supports

-iPhone 5s **iPhone6,1
+iPhone 5s

-and supports the following ios versions
+and supports booting any version of ios 7

-7.0.6

-7.1.2
+but only ios 7.0.1 works with the jailbreak related portion of the script

+please refer to the jailbreak section of this readme for more info

-preliminary support has been added for
+future support may be added for newer versions

-iPhone 5s **iPhone6,2

-pls let me know if these devices work

-and

 8.4.1** gets stuck on slide to upgrade screen